syncfusion/blazor-docs/src/navigations/treeview/check-box.md

 # CheckBox

-The TreeView component allows you to check more than one node in TreeView without affecting the UI's appearance by enabling the `ShowCheckBox` property.
+The Blazor TreeView component allows you to check more than one node in TreeView without affecting the UI's appearance by enabling the `ShowCheckBox` property.
 When this property is enabled, checkbox appears before each TreeView node text.

 * If one of the child nodes is not in a checked state, then the parent node will be in an intermediate state.